 For nuttiness add chopped roasted unsalted peanuts and toasted sesame seeds.

 For real crunchiness slice some dumpling skin and deep-fry to make the crackers.
-I have found that gyoza dumpling skins are better for this wantan dumpling skins as they are thicker and puff up attractively.
+I have found that gyoza dumpling skins are better for this than wantan dumpling skins as they are thicker and puff up attractively.

 Add sliced chillies (one red and one green) for a shot of heat.

-Finally for the je ne sais quoi moment, add the secret ingredient of really finely shredded lime leaves.
+Finally for the je ne sais quoi moment, add the secret ingredient of finely shredded lime leaves.
 You need to take the centre stem off the leaf then place them in a stack and using your sharpest knife, slice them as thinly as you can.